 Grappling with sobriety, psychic isolation and the companionship of aggressors, Juliet pretends to believe in the worth of her own life, which she threatens at unheralded moments after quotidian conflicts.
 Ambivalence kills.

 Exploring despair and its relief in poetry (“Witch Hunt”), short stories (“Black Cloud”), essays and short videos, Escoria’s work provokes both recoil and reexamination of what we deem safe to discuss.
 Silence does not protect those who are suffering.
 Writing coaxed Escoria toward fragile truths whose strengths have grown with each telling.
 “You’re sensitive.
 And that means extra pain, extra loneliness, extra sadness,” a night shift attendant tells her.
 “But it also means extra joy.”

-Escoria endured to adulthood and accessed her vitality in unflagging prose, a gift to any reader who has ever lost control, sighted a horizon and began moving toward it.
+Escoria endured to adulthood and accessed her vitality in unflagging prose, a gift to any reader who has ever lost control, sighted a horizon and begun moving toward it.
 Our private reckonings, in their complex formulations, are as fascinating, repulsive and affirming as her fractured narrative of self-harm and eventual healing, “the pale shoots deepening into a rich green as they widened and grew.”